stefanluth/ts3python2/docs/ts3query.md

 The `TS3Query` class works in conjunction with other classes from the ts3query module, including CommandsWrapper, TS3QueryCommand, and `TS3QueryResponse`.

+## Initialization

+If login credentials are provided, the client is automatically logged in.

+If no login credentials are provided, the client is not logged in and must be logged in manually using the `login()` method.

 ## Note